-One of the questions job seekers often ask is "What can an employer say about former employees?"
-Some job seekers believe companies can only legally release dates of employment, salary, and your job title.
+One of the things job seekers often wonder about is what a previous employer can say about them as a former employee.
+Some job seekers believe companies can legally release only dates of employment, salary, and their old job title.
 However, that's not the case.

 What Former Employers Can – and Can't – Say About You

-If you were fired or terminated from employment, the company can say so.
+In many cases, if you were fired or terminated from employment, the company can say so.
 They can also give a reason.
-For example, if someone was fired for stealing or falsifying a timesheet, they can explain why the employee was terminated.
+For example, if someone was fired for stealing or falsifying a timesheet, the company can explain why the employee was terminated.
 Depending on state laws, employers may also be able to share general feedback on your performance.

 How to Check on What the Company Will Disclose

-If you left under difficult circumstances, you could ask someone you know to call and check your references, that way you'll know what information is going to come out.
-Or, you can also use a reference checking service to check on what will be disclosed to future employers.
+If you left under difficult circumstances, you could even ask someone you know to call and check your references, so that you'll know what information is going to come out.
+You can also use a reference checking service to check on what will be disclosed to future employers.

 Getting the Story Straight

 It's important that your story and your former employer's story match.
-If you say you were laid-off and the company says you fired, you're not going to get the job.
-Misrepresenting your job title or employment dates is a red flag for a potential employer too, and could result in you not getting the job.
+If you say you were laid off and the company says you fired, you're not going to get the job.
+Misrepresenting your job title or employment dates is a red flag for a potential employer and could result in you not getting the job.

 Don't Presume the Company Won't Disclose Information